Brevo Tracker tracks website visitor behavior and identifies contacts. Once identified, contacts are automatically added to Brevo.

 Visit your website to verify the tracker is installed.
 If installed correctly, the Tracking ID status shows as verified next to the Verify button.

-After installation, you can send custom events when visitors perform actions on your website.
+After installation, send custom events when visitors perform actions on your website.

 Page views are automatically tracked once Brevo Tracker is installed.